-At our 2016 Annual Meeting, we held an annual advisory vote to approve our named executive officer compensation and approximately 63% of our stockholders voted in favor of our compensation program.
-Although a majority of our stockholders voted to approve our compensation program, the results were below what we deemed satisfactory.
-Accordingly, we actively
+At our 2017 Annual Meeting, we held an annual advisory vote on executive compensation, and over 97% of our stockholders voted in favor of our named executive officer compensation for 2016.
+We considered these results to be an endorsement by our stockholders of our compensation program and practices.

-At this year's Annual Meeting, we will again hold an annual advisory vote to approve our named executive officer compensation and an advisory vote on the frequency of our advisory votes to approve our named executive compensation.
-The Compensation Committee will continue to consider the results from this year's and future advisory votes on named executive compensation, as well as feedback from stockholders throughout the course of such year.
-We intend to hold an advisory vote to approve named executive officer compensation annually.
+At this year's Annual Meeting, we will again hold an annual advisory vote to approve our named executive officer compensation.
+The Compensation Committee will continue to consider the results from this year's and future advisory votes on named executive officer compensation, as well as feedback from stockholders throughout the course of such year, when evaluating our compensation program.

-Furthermore, we will continue our practice to consider the results from this year's and future advisory votes on named executive compensation, as well as feedback from stockholders, when evaluating our compensation program.
+Furthermore, based on the results of the advisory vote held at our 2017 Annual Meeting on the frequency of advisory votes on executive compensation, we intend to continue our practice to hold an advisory vote to approve our named executive officer compensation annually and will continue to consider the results from future advisory votes on the frequency of advisory votes on executive compensation, as well as feedback from stockholders, when evaluating our compensation program.